glycerine/spin_paxos/README.md

 for WAN optimization), but it does ensure correctness and might be the simplest among possible solutions.
 EPaxos adds alot of complexity, and as above, we are still not sure that it is correct.
+Leader election in Raft is equivalent to a full Paxos round, since the request for votes is the prepare 1a phase, and any new leader must immediately commit an entry to its log, completing the 2a accept phase.
+See the discussion of Raft below for other reasons to like it.

 3. "Revisiting The Paxos Algorithm" by Roberto De Prisco, Masters Thesis, MIT, 1997.